or How a health scare crystallized for me the role I want to play in my clients’ lives.

 Another similarity (which my GP and I didn’t discuss, but I thought a lot about this afterwards) is that he doesn’t do tremendously deep dives into any technical medical topic.
 There are many specialists he can refer his client patients to for matters that are not his specialty.
 He’s the one who referred me to my breast surgeon.
 In that wellness checkup, he gave me a referral to a physical therapist.

 That surgeon, I’m sure, is very good at doing surgery on breasts (God willing!).
 And he’s a nice man.
 But I have never felt cared for by him in a way that my general practitioner made me feel.
 And I am so thankful to have a doctor in my life who can make me feel that way, one whom I can also trust to point me in the right direction when my needs exceed his expertise or his role.
-He’s great at looking at the whole Meg and asking about things that no other specialist would.
+He’s great at looking at the whole Meg and asking about things that no specialist would.

 Likewise, I can and often do refer my clients to CPAs, insurance brokers, attorneys of various stripes (family law, real estate, estate planning), and career coaches, and also use a TAMP (turnkey asset management program) to help implement my clients’ investment strategies.